Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Make it possible to have both bikes at once (With a small sidequest like ORAS)
    - After revamping the Registered Items system, the player will instead have a single Bike that will have both functions, swapped by using Select.
  - Allow player to change name or gender/sprite at any point
+ - Change the rewards from showing big Pokemon to be more useful?
  - Scott will now have a new reward for getting all Silver and Gold Symbols in the Battle Frontier.
 This is to make it easier to catch Celebi by having the berries elsewhere, but also serves as a boost to get players started on Shiny Hunting.
 The rewards now will be:
     - All Silver Symbols: A Shiny of the starter chosen
     - All Gold Symbols: A Shiny Ditto